Pi Delta Psi: Philanthropy

 The fraternity's primary philanthropy is The Asia Foundation.
 The March of Dimes was named as the national philanthropy of Pi Delta Psi for 2009; the fraternity remains an official team youth partner.
 Formerly, Pi Delta Psi's national philanthropy was the Big Brothers Big Sisters of America program.
 All chapters were expected to work closely with the Big Brothers program in their own campus community.

-At the chapter level, each chapter was required to participate in a set number of philanthropy events each year depending on the chapter's size; failure to achieve this annual criteria results in the chapter having its status revoked.
+At the chapter level, each chapter was required to participate in a set number of philanthropy events each year, depending on the chapter's size; failure to achieve this annual criterion results in the chapter having its status revoked.
 Much of the fundraising done by the chapters at the local level is done via fraternity-specific banquets or collaborative social events like "The Official Four Way: World Tour" with other fraternal Greek-lettered organizations like Alpha Phi Alpha, Lambda Upsilon Lambda, and Iota Nu Delta.